Train. Work. Play.

 Film Society Social Hour: Weekly gathering to talk shop or just connect with film-minded friends.

 Pitch Perfect: gathers weekly to practice pitches and receive feedback.
-Wednesdays @ 10am
+Fridays @ 10am

 Want to see a different club or want to lead one yourself?
 Clubs are member-led and driven!
 Send your ideas to: info@katharsismedia.org